Ascendvent, AOSI®: AI-Native Product Development

 Consulting practice.
 Active client engagements helping product teams cut through noise and ship the right thing.
 Built on the AOSI framework developed during the B2C phase, repositioned from end-user self-improvement to practitioner-client relationship management.

 Checkin app.
-The first product, launching now.
+Live at checkin.ascendvent.life.
 It replaces the “how did this week go?” email thread with structured, lightweight check-in workflows that capture real signal and surface it back to the practitioner.
+Built full-stack with Claude Code: Next.js, Supabase, Stripe, Claude Sonnet 4.6 for AI drafts and pre-session briefs, Playwright end-to-end test suite.
+Priced at $15/month against $29/month competitors.

 Outcomes